isabella232/OfficeDocs-O365ServiceDescriptions-pr.ru-RU/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="azure-active-directory-services"></a>Службы Azure Active Directory

-Служба Azure Active Directory (AD) открывает широкие возможности идентификации и управления доступом в Office 365. В ней сочетаются службы каталогов, расширенное управление идентификацией, доступом к приложениям и мощная платформа на основе стандартов для разработчиков. Дополнительные сведения о функциях AD в Office 365 см. в статье [Фирменная символика страницы входа и самостоятельный сброс пароля пользователя облака](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/). Узнайте больше о [выпусках Free, Basic и Premium службы Azure Active Directory](https://msdn.microsoft.com/library/azure/dn532272.aspx).
+Azure Active Directory (AD) brings comprehensive identity and access management capabilities to Office 365.
+It combines directory services, advanced identity governance, application access management and a rich standards-based platform for developers.
+To learn more about AD features in Office 365, see [Sign in page branding and cloud user self-service password reset](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
+Learn more about the [Free, Basic, and Premium editions of Azure Active Directory](https://msdn.microsoft.com/library/azure/dn532272.aspx).

 ## <a name="feature-availability"></a>Доступность функций